cutiepenguins/Android-Longer-Battery-Life-Guide/README.md

 - Other suggestions I can make are basic things like **using wallpapers with darker colors, limiting battery usage for apps (app battery optimizations), using web versions of some apps you use by adding the websites to home screen as a shortcut and avoiding [factors that cause your battery to drain faster](https://github.com/cutiepenguins/Android-Longer-Battery-Life-Guide/blob/main/README.md#factors-that-cause-your-battery-to-drain-faster) etc.**
 - Also, keeping your battery level between **20% and 80%** is very important since it is scientifically proved that Li-Ion batteries work the most efficient when battery levels are kept between 20% and 80%.
 It also helps your battery health to not reduce.
 ## Conclusion
 This guide was about how to get a longer battery life on your Android device.
-I hope it has been useful.
+I hope the guide has been useful.
 Thank you for reading, have a nice day! 🐧